maheshsabnis/reacfsept2020vf/readme.md

 8. Component Factories aks Higher-Order-Components
 9. React Single Page Application using Routing
 10. State Management with React Apps
+    - redux package
+        - Used to provide the Redux object model
+            - combineReducers
+                - a contaier to agreegate  multiple redcucers into single reducer
+            - createStore
+                - create a STORE for the application using reducer
+            - applymiddleware
+                - used to manage all async calls from Actions
+    - react-redux
+        - Used to connect the react object model ton redux object model
+            - connect()
+                - used to connect the state from store to state/props of the React Component
 11. Managing external calls using optimized Traffic management on server-side usig GraphQL